NUBIC/ncs_staff_portal/README.md

 if you make changes to the footer logo paths in navigator.ini in between deploys, you have to run rake task to copy images

     $ bundle exec cap production config:images

+you can seed the data to the database (MDES codes, Roles creation) with following command

+    $ bundle exec cap production db:seed

 #### Deployment user